 Additionally, Jewel table rates are based on demand.
 So typically, the earlier you book, the lower the price you’ll pay.

 Other Factors That Influence The Cost

-Prices for Jewel’s tables vary based on time of year (summer has the highest rates), your table location inside the club, the number of people in your party, and the DJ that’s performing.
+Prices for Jewel’s tables vary based on the time of year, your table location inside the club, the number of people in your group, and the DJ.